 7. Maintain color consistency in your branding

-To understand this point, let’s look at a study by an SEO company, Reboot.
-The study looks at logo recognition, finding that 78% of participants could remember the logo's primary color, while only 43% could recall the company name.
+A study by SEO company Reboot found that 78% of participants could remember a logo's primary color, while only 43% could recall the company name.

-Maintaining color consistency with your branding is essential; the most successful brands recognize this.
+Maintaining color consistency is essential; the most successful brands recognize this.

 8. Develop a design color palette

-You aspire to keep the colors in your design consistent, and definitely, you don’t want people to forget you.
-So, what’s the solution?
+You aspire to keep the colors in your design consistent, and you don’t want people to forget you.

-Embrace the power of a Color Palette Generator to effortlessly create a color scheme that allows for some variety but sets some standards.
+Use a Color Palette Generator to create a scheme that allows variety while setting standards.

 - A few common types of color palettes